Young disabled Edinburgh artist futureproofs freedom with ‘confidence boosting’ mobility scooter

 Ailsa graduated from Edinburgh Napier University with a degree in Photography and Filmmaking and is now a freelance illustrator, graphic designer and fine artist.
 Alongside her passion for drawing and design, she composes music and plays instruments including the guitar and ukulele.
 Despite living with arthritis since the age of three, Ailsa has not let her mobility difficulties get in the way of artistic expression, however today walking is a real challenge.
 Living on the scenic coast of east Scotland she was desperate to get out on her own for pleasure and inspiration.

 Two manual wheelchairs had kept Ailsa mobile over the years but with arthritis now affecting Ailsa’s ability to self-propel, she really needed a powered product to keep independent.
-With a recent house move to an adapted bungalow, Ailsa felt it was time to start looking for a scooter however worried they would be old fashioned, “I didn’t want to be driving something that looked like I’d pinched it from an older person!” says Ailsa.
+With a recent house move to an adapted bungalow, Ailsa felt it was time to start looking for a mobility scooter however worried they would be old fashioned, “I didn’t want to be driving something that looked like I’d pinched it from an older person!” says Ailsa.
 Being familiar with the TGA brand, she decided to contact them for advice – assessor Harry came to see her with the modern answer Ailsa was looking for, a Zest Plus

 As Ailsa can’t drive a car, she needed to find an alternative to get round on her own.
 Ailsa and her mum (and primary carer), looked at all sorts of vehicles including golf buggies, but they were too big and very expensive.
 A scooter seemed the best option however she needed something that would go off-road as well as on the pavement.
 TGA arranged a home assessment as Ailsa explains: “Harry from TGA came out to see me.
 He was a lovely guy, actually one of the neighbours recognised him as they have a TGA scooter too.
 There was no selling, Harry just wanted to suggest the best fitting scooter for me.
 I really needed something tailored to where I wanted to go locally.
 I wanted to visit the coast, drive off-road by the many golf courses near me but still be comfort on pavements.
 We both decided the Zest Plus with its larger wheels and suspension would be perfect.”